 - Moving from official Wercker boxes to Docker

 - Moving from official Wercker services to Docker

 - Using Steps

 - How to deploy to Heroku

 The Workflows stack is based on the Docker container format.
 Docker is a popular format for packaging up your applications and running them on schedulers such as Kubernetes.
-Though Wercker plays extremely nice with Docker, you are not obligated to do anything with your built containers on the Workflows stack.
+Though Wercker plays extremely nicely with Docker, you are not obligated to do anything with your built containers on the Workflows stack.

 Beyond using Docker as the container runtime, the Workflows stack enables you to create any number of pipelines, allowing you to go beyond`build` and `deploy`.
 Pipelines can be chained and run on completion of previous pipelines.
 You can even branch your pipelines, thus creating complex Workflows for your automation needs.
-Finally, the Workflows stack comes with a powerful CLI allowing you to run pipelines locally, enabling a fast feedback-loop and iteration on your application before pushing to the Wercker Cloud.
+Finally, the Workflows stack comes with a powerful CLI allowing you to run pipelines locally, enabling a fast feedback loop and iteration on your application before pushing to the Wercker Cloud.